My Quiet Kitchen

 Soak

-• Heat the water to approximately 150 degrees F (66 C).
+• Heat the water to approximately 150°F (66°C).
 I like to microwave it in a large bowl.
-At this temp water feels very hot but won't immediately scald you.
+At this temperature water feels very hot but won't immediately scald you (I use this infrared thermometer).

 Blend and Strain

-• Pour the oat-water mixture into a full-size blender.
-Starting on low, quickly increase to high speed, and blend for 30 seconds.
+• Rinse out the blender to remove any oat flour, and pour the oat-water mixture into the blender.
+Starting on low, quickly increase to high speed, and blend for about 10 seconds.
+We don't need to blend long since the oats were already broken down to flour.
 If not using a Vitamix or other high-speed blender, you may need to blend in two batches due to the large volume.

-• Use a nut milk bag to strain the oat milk into a large heavy-bottom saucepan.
+• Use a nut milk bag to strain the oat milk into a large heavy-bottom pot or saucepan.
 I like to place one nut milk bag inside another, for a double layer.
 Or you can strain it twice using the same bag (rinse in between uses).
-Since the starch has been broken down into sugars, it's fine to squeeze the bag to remove the milk.
-This won't result in slimy oat milk.
+Since the starch has been broken down into sugars, it's fine to squeeze the bag and won't result in slimy oat milk.
+However, if you notice that it feels slimy while straining it through the bag, this means the enzymes did not work.
+Review the tips in the Notes section below before proceeding.

-Save the oat pulp for baking (recipes coming soon), or add it to smoothies.
+Save the oat pulp for baking or add it to smoothies for extra fiber.

 • Over medium heat and whisking frequently, slowly bring the oat milk to a simmer.
 Aim for 195 degrees F. If you don't own a thermometer, look for these visual clues: tiny bubbles around the edges and slight movement in the center.
 Whisking, maintain this low simmer for about 10 seconds, then remove from heat.
 Add a pinch of salt and the vanilla, if using.

-• Option: add oil or cashews.
+• OPTION: add oil or cashews.
 Let the oat milk cool for about 20 minutes or until barely warm (so it's safe to blend on high speed).
-Rinse out the blender jar, and pour the milk into the blender.
-While blending on high, remove the cap from the pour spout and slowly drizzle in the oil.
+Rinse out the blender, and pour in the milk.
+If using cashews, simply blend with the milk until completely smooth.
+To add oil, while blending on high speed, remove the cap from the pour spout and slowly drizzle in the oil.
 Add the sunflower lecithin and blend for a few more seconds.
-If using cashews, simply blend with the milk until completely smooth.

-• Let the oat milk cool, then pour into a clean, lidded glass jar.
+• Let the oat milk cool, and pour into a clean, lidded glass jar.
 Store in the refrigerator for up to 5 days.

 Notes

-Enzymes - this is covered more fully in the post above.
-Look for a digestive enzyme blend similar to this 365 product or this one by NOW Supplements.
-Based on my experience, you'll get the best results if it contains both amylase and glucoamylase.
+Enzymes: This is covered more fully above.
+Look for a digestive enzyme blend similar to this 365 product or this one by NOW Supplements (these are the only two I've tested).
+You'll get the best results with a product that contains both amylase and glucoamylase.

-For Chocolate Oat Milk - per 1 cup of milk, add 1 medjool date, or your sweetener of choice, and 1.5 to 2 Tbsp cacao or cocoa powder.
+For Chocolate Oat Milk - per 1 cup of milk, add 1 medjool date, or your sweetener of choice, and 1.5 to 2 tablespoon cacao or cocoa powder.

 Note: it's difficult to estimate the nutrition information since parts of the oats are strained and removed.
 This estimate is for plain oat milk with no added fat.